myc0sis/wsc-bot/README.md

 WSC by Tarantula Addicts.

+Code still under development, but will be released eventually under the MIT license to this repo.

-Feel free to add to the alias list.
+In the mean time, feel free to add to the alias list.

-syntax:
 ```
+Syntax Example:

 {
   "alias": {
     "lsid": "urn:lsid:nmbe.ch:spidersp:#",